The Definitive Guide to Sales Process Creation

 Step 1: Find the Right Contacts & Map Their Challenges

 Understanding your customers is one thing.
-But not all clients are made equal.
+However, not all clients are made equal.

-A good company criteria much include at least the following:
+A good company criteria must include at least the following:

 • Industry